The Beauty of Surrender

 Every day we have to choice to be in resistance or surrender to that resistance by letting go.
-Inner surrender is not weakness, it is the most powerful experience that puts us in touch with what is already present within us.
-Our true self.
+Surrender is not weakness, it is the most powerful experience that puts us in touch with our true self.

 When we have an inaccurate view of ourselves or the outside world, there is a dissonant, unsettling and deleterious disparity between our internal self and the external world.
 Therefore I believe it is important we create a healthy self- image.
 One that doesn’t have to rely on outside validation, but esteem that comes from inside out.

 Being a passionate speaker about self-love, before that I've witnessed an existential crisis, and a gradual awakening after, but it was also the best thing that could happen.
 My experience made me see things with clarity, and I am passionate to share my story in the hope to empower others.
 In my search for self-acceptance, I realized there is great relief and power in the ability to surrender by stop resisting and merely being present with reality as it is.
 In the this era of instant gratification it is even more important to connect with our inner being.